Lincoln Park, New Jersey

-Lincoln Park is a borough in Morris County, New Jersey, United States.
-As of the 2010 United States census, the borough's population was 10,521, reflecting a decline of 409 (−3.7%) from the 10,930 counted in the 2000 Census, which had in turn declined by 48 (−0.4%) from the 10,978 counted in the 1990 Census.
+Lincoln Park is a borough in Morris County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 10,915, an increase of 394 (+3.7%) from the 2010 census count of 10,521, which in turn reflected a decline of 409 (−3.7%) from the 10,930 counted in the 2000 census.

 Lincoln Park was incorporated as a borough by an act of the New Jersey Legislature on March 11, 1922, from portions of Pequannock Township.
 The borough was reincorporated on February 26, 1925.
 The borough was named for President Abraham Lincoln.
+The borough is situated in the easternmost part of Morris County bordering both Essex and Passaic counties along the Passaic and Pompton rivers.

 New Jersey Monthly magazine ranked Lincoln Park as its 5th best place to live in its 2008 rankings of the "Best Places To Live" in the state.

 Geography

-The municipality contains the easternmost point in Morris County, which is located along the Pompton River.
+Lincoln Park contains the easternmost point in Morris County, which is located along the Pompton River.

 According to the United States Census Bureau, the borough had a total area of 6.91 square miles (17.91 km2), including 6.40 square miles (16.57 km2) of land and 0.52 square miles (1.34 km2) of water (7.47%).

-The borough borders Kinnelon, Montville and Pequannock Township in Morris County; Fairfield Township in Essex County; and Wayne in Passaic County.
+The borough borders Kinnelon, Montville, and Pequannock Township in Morris County; Fairfield Township in Essex County; and Wayne in Passaic County.